-Our inspection team consisted of CQC Inspector and a GP specialist adviser.
+Our inspection team consisted of CQC Inspector, a GP specialist adviser and a practice manager specialist advisor.

-Background to Greyfriars Surgery
+Background to Liquorpond Surgery

-Greyfriars Surgery provides primary medical services to 11,479 patients from a single surgery situated in Boston town centre, Lincolnshire.
-The building is a purpose built surgery and was commissioned for use in 2004.
-The practice occupies the three floors of the building with patient consultations taking place on the ground and first floor.
-A passenger lift was available for patients and carers.
+Liquorpond Surgery provides primary medical services to 11,500 patients from a single surgery situated in Boston town centre, Lincolnshire.
+The building has been extended and improved to meet the needs of patients.
+The practice occupies two floors of the building with patient consultations taking place on both floors.
+A stair lift is available for patients and carers.

-At the time of our inspection the practice consisted of two GP Partners two salaried GPs, two nurse practitioners, three practice nurses, a health care support worker and community health care support worker, an older adult rehabilitation technician and an older adult team clinical case manager.
+At the time of our inspection the practice consisted of five GP partners (whole time equivalent WTE 4.60), two nurse practitioners (whole time equivalent WTE 2.00), six practice nurses (WTE 3.75), three health care assistants (WTE 2.39).
 They are supported by a team of management, administration, reception and housekeeping staff.
+In all 41 people work at the practice.